jrenaldi79/replit-default/replit.md

 # System Architecture

-The application is built on Next.js 15, leveraging the App Router for modern React Server Components.
+The application is built on Next.js 16 with the stable Turbopack bundler, leveraging the App Router for modern React Server Components.
 TypeScript ensures type safety, and Tailwind CSS v3.4.x is used for utility-first styling.
 Jest with React Testing Library facilitates a TDD approach.
 Markdown parsing is handled by the `marked` library, with `isomorphic-dompurify` providing XSS sanitization.
 The server-side logic uses Node.js with Next.js Route Handlers.

 **UI/UX Decisions:**
 - **Home Page**: A Server Component with a Tailwind CSS gradient background and responsive design, providing navigation links.